Qixin-HE/school-system-nextjs/DEV DOC.md

 (course/addcourse.tsx)
     a. make use of antd library and the course type, create required input fields for adding a course
+    b. set up api service for adding a new course
+    c.
+Create function to get course types

 Work Item:
     add course ui: